With college affordability a big worry, most families are wary of having kids apply to pricey private schools.

-However, about two-thirds of all full-time students at private colleges receive aid, which can bring the sticker price significantly down.
+However, about two-thirds of all full-time students receive aid, which can bring the sticker price significantly down.

 To that end, The Princeton Review ranked colleges by how much financial aid is awarded and how satisfied students are with their packages.
-The report is based on data collected from students over a three-year period.
+The report is based on data collected from fall 2018 through summer 2019.

-Here are the schools that made The Princeton Review's top 10:
+Here are the colleges that made The Princeton Review's top 10:

 Location: Santa Paula, California

 This very small Catholic school outside of Los Angeles is not for every college-bound senior but, with a rolling campus, favorable student-to-teacher ratio and generous aid packages, it could be worth a look.
-Undergrads here pay just under $20,000 a year, on average – less than it would cost to attend a public college in many cases.
+The school funds 100% of demonstrated need for all students, first with an on-campus job and then with a grant that does not need to be repaid.
+Undergrads here are out of pocket just under $20,000 a year, on average — less than it would cost to attend a public college in many places.

 Location: New Haven, Connecticut

-This Ivy puts its money where its mouth is: Committed to meeting 100 percent of each applicant's demonstrated need, Yale spends more than $100 million on student financial aid each year.
-As a result, more than 10 percent of the student body will have $0 expected parent contribution in 2018.
+This Ivy puts its money where its mouth is: Committed to meeting 100% of each applicant's demonstrated need, Yale spends more than $100 million on financial aid each year.
+For the 6% that get accepted, that's a huge win.

 Location: Princeton, New Jersey